Chewy, fudgy, gluten free brownies sprinkled with sea salt, what could be better than that??? Easy, fool-proof recipe that is also dairy free.

 The rich chocolate in these brownies is perfectly offset by the addition of sea salt.
-If you haven’t tried dark chocolate and sea salt together, man are you missing out!
-Move that right on up to the top of your priority list!
-These brownies are perfect on their own, or with a scoop of your favorite gluten free and/or dairy free ice cream.
+These gluten free brownies are perfect on their own, or with a scoop of your favorite gluten free and/or dairy free ice cream.
 We served it up with Breyer’s gluten free Mint Chocolate Chip ice cream.
 The combo of cool mint, rich fudgy chocolate, and sea salt was absolute perfection.
-I’m always an advocate of serving peanut butter with your chocolate, too!

 A few notes on brownie baking:

 - I say this every time but it bares repeating: Flour matters!
 Use a high quality gluten free flour.
-In this case, I used Gluten Free Mama’s Almond Blend.
+I have used Cup4Cup, gfJules, Better Batter, and Grandpa’s Kitchen with great results.
 If you try another, please come back and comment letting us know which you used and how it turned out!

 - ALWAYS bake brownies until they’re almost done.
 If you want to ruin brownies, overbake them.
 I like them nice and fudgy so I pull them out when there are lots of moist (sorry!) crumbs and it looks almost battery.
 They will cook a little more as they cool.